Warren Buffett: Early life and education

-In 1947, Buffett entered the Wharton School of the University of Pennsylvania.
-He would have preferred to focus on his business ventures, but his father pressured him to enroll.
+In 1947, Buffett matriculated at the Wharton School of the University of Pennsylvania.
+He would have preferred to focus on his business ventures, but enrolled due to pressure from his father.
 Warren studied there for two years and joined the Alpha Sigma Phi fraternity.
-He then transferred to the University of Nebraska where at 19, he graduated with a Bachelor of Science in business administration.
-After being rejected by Harvard Business School, Buffett enrolled at Columbia Business School of Columbia University upon learning that Benjamin Graham taught there.
+He then transferred to the University of Nebraska where he graduated with a Bachelor of Science in Business Administration with major in Investment Management in 1951.
+After being rejected by Harvard Business School in the spring of 1950, Buffett enrolled at Columbia Business School of Columbia University upon learning that Benjamin Graham taught there.
 He earned a Master of Science in economics from Columbia in 1951.
 After graduating, Buffett attended the New York Institute of Finance.

 Business career

 Early business career

-Buffett worked from 1951 to 1954 at Buffett-Falk & Co. as an investment salesman; from 1954 to 1956 at Graham-Newman Corp. as a securities analyst; from 1956 to 1969 at Buffett Partnership, Ltd. as a general partner; and from 1970 as chairman and CEO of Berkshire Hathaway Inc.
+Buffett worked from 1951 to 1954 at his father's firm, Buffett-Falk & Co., as an investment salesman; from 1954 to 1956 at Graham-Newman Corp. as a securities analyst; from 1956 to 1969 at several investment partnerships as the general partner; and from 1970 as chairman and CEO of Berkshire Hathaway Inc.

 In 1951, Buffett discovered that Graham was on the board of GEICO insurance.
 Taking a train to Washington, D.C., on a Saturday, he knocked on the door of GEICO's headquarters until a janitor admitted him.
-There he met Lorimer Davidson, GEICO's vice president, and the two discussed the insurance business for hours.
+There he met Lorimer Davidson, GEICO's vice president, and the two discussed the insurance business for hours, and Buffett made his first purchase of GEICO stock.
 Davidson would eventually become Buffett's lifelong friend and a lasting influence, and would later recall that he found Buffett to be an "extraordinary man" after only fifteen minutes.
 Buffett wanted to work on Wall Street but both his father and Ben Graham urged him not to.
 He offered to work for Graham for free, but Graham refused.

 Buffett returned to Omaha and worked as a stockbroker while taking a Dale Carnegie public speaking course.
 Using what he learned, he felt confident enough to teach an "Investment Principles" night class at the University of Nebraska-Omaha.
 The average age of his students was more than twice his own.
 During this time he also purchased a Sinclair gas station as a side investment but it was unsuccessful.